 to promoting age equality.

-A number of organisations lobby for the rights of older people in Ireland.
-They campaign to raise awareness of the issues affecting older people and influence government policy.
+A number of organisations lobby for the rights of older people They campaign to raise awareness of the issues affecting older people and influence government policy.
 They include:

 Irish Senior Citizens